N-Chaiyatorn/telemetry_server/README.md

 > Once started, the source interface will try to connect to the source.
 If success it will retrives the telemetry and pipeline to the sink interface. **_Also, the data transforming and logging will be automatically done if you specified them in the sink interface objects_**

 ## Using with OpenMCT
-___
 To use this _Telemetry Server_ with NASA's OpenMCT, first you need to clone this [forked version] of the OpenMCT.
-Then create user-defined json metadata (which is needed to conform the structure of example `res/developmentSatelliteDictionary.json`) and run this command in _Telemetry Server_ root directory
+Then create user-defined json metadata (which is needed to conform the structure of example `res/developmentSatelliteDictionary.json`) and run this command in _Telemetry Server_ root directory.
    ```sh
    npm run configure <yourMetadataFileName>
    ```